-Turns out that vanilla isn’t at risk of containing gluten, but your alcohol could be if it’s made from a glutenous grain.
-Tito’s advertises the fact that it’s gluten-free, making it an easy choice.
+Turns out that the vanilla beans aren’t at risk of containing gluten, but your alcohol could be if it’s made from a glutenous grain.
+Tito’s advertises the fact that it’s gluten-free, making it an easy choice in my case.

 Is making your own less expensive?